|

 Q.

-Do you do appraisals?
+Do you perform appraisals?

 A.